Streets That Speak

 How many ways did you think free could be modified?
 In my mind it's sort of like being pregnant; either you are or you're not.
 Well the same applies to the word free, either something is or it isn't.
 Imagine my surprise when I found out I'd been serving under a misapprehension for all these years.

 It turns out there are various degrees of freeness applicable on the Internet.
-After doing my requisite Google search for sites offering free listings for press releases, I picked out five of the
+After doing my requisite Google search for sites offering free listings for press releases, I picked out five of the most appropriate ones (based on quick visits to each of their home pages) and prepared myself for the tedium of registering at each of them.

 It was the usual drill of filling in the information each site considered essential to its wellbeing to know about you.
 Once that was done, and the level of registration checked, you could kick back and wait for the email telling you that you had successfully filled in all the little boxes.
 At least that's the way I've been used to doing things like that.